Max Fried's pitches have Yankees' Aaron Boone mesmerized

 “He's got such a large arsenal,” Boone said.
-“Watching him as a hitter, it's hard to get a beat on him.
-His stuff is really good but it's also the mix of pitches and the movement of the pitches.”
+“Watching him as a hitter, it's hard to get a bead on him.
+His stuff is really good, but it's also the mix of pitches and the movement of the pitches.”

 Boone is impressed with Fried's arsenal of pitches, from his fastball to his curveball and sweeper, which earned him his contract.
-Fried was with the Atlanta Braves for eight years, finishing top five in Cy Young voting twice while making two All-Star Games.
+Fried was with the Atlanta Braves for eight years, finishing Top 5 in Cy Young voting twice while making two All-Star Games.

 After the Yankees' starting rotation faltered down the stretch last year, they signed Fried to a massive deal.
 With high expectations, the Bombers need greatness from their pitchers.